 A handful of Vegas buffets, including the likes of the Bacchanal Buffet at Caesars Palace and the Wicked Spoon Buffet at The Cosmopolitan, managed to reopen almost as soon as they were allowed – while others, including the A.Y.C.E.
 Buffet, lagged behind.

-The good news, though, is that, as of April 2022, A.Y.C.E is now back, and unlike many of the others, it is already open every day of the week, offering the full range of breakfast, lunch, brunch and dinner sittings to those who don’t mind heading off-Strip for a meal.
+The good news is that A.Y.C.E is now fully back, and unlike a few others that closed completely, A.Y.C.E is open every day, offering the full range of breakfast, lunch, brunch and dinner sittings to those who don’t mind heading off-Strip for a meal.

-Generally speaking, for the range of food available and the quality of everything on offer, this buffet represents exceptional value for money, making it a great option for those who want to experience one of the top buffets in Vegas without spending a fortune.
+Generally speaking, for the spread available and the quality of everything on offer, this buffet represents exceptional value for money, making it a great option for those who want to experience one of the top buffets in Vegas without spending a fortune.

-On the other hand, for those who don’t mind spending a bit more, Wednesday nights are lobster nights, allowing you to gorge yourself on whole lobsters and lobster tails, while the Crab Feast Dinner is on Thursday, and the Prime Rib Dinner on Friday, which are also well worth making the trip for.
+On the other hand, for those who don’t mind spending a bit more, Wednesday & Thursday nights are lobster nights, allowing you to gorge yourself on whole lobsters and lobster tails, while the Crab Feast Dinner and the Prime Rib Dinner on Friday, which are also well worth making the trip for.

 The Food